Bakugan Battle Brawlers: Season 2: Battle Brawlers: New Vestroia

-In desperation, the Ancient Warriors give the Resistance Bakugan their attribute energies to protect them from Zenoheld, who has the Bakugan Termination System, a machine built to wipe out all Bakugan but needs the Attribute Energies to power it.
+In desperation, the Ancient Warriors give the Resistance Bakugan their attribute energies to protect them from Zenoheld, who reveals the Bakugan Termination System, a machine built to wipe out all Bakugan, but requires the Attribute Energies now held by the Resistance's Bakugan to power it.
 These energies result in the six Bakugan evolving.
 After losing half the energies, the Brawlers decided to attack instead, engaging in a temporary alliance with Spectra Phantom, the former leader of the Vexos, along with his sidekick Gus Grav.
-However, the remaining energies are taken and the Brawlers rush to New Vestroia to evacuate all the Bakugan.
-Drago, however, refuses to give up, manages to destroy the BT System by absorbing all 6 Attribute Energies and evolves again into a Helix Dragonoid.
+However, the remaining energies are taken as the result of a trap field, and the Brawlers rush to New Vestroia to evacuate all the Bakugan.
+Drago, however, refuses to give up, and manages to destroy the BT System by absorbing all 6 Attribute Energies and evolves again into Helix Dragonoid.

-Things quiet down until Spectra resurfaces again to battle Dan; when he loses, he concedes that Dan is number one and joins the Brawlers, returning to his original self, Keith Clay.
+Things quiet down briefly, until Spectra resurfaces again to battle Dan; upon losing, he concedes that Drago is the strongest Bakugan and joins the Brawlers, returning to his original self, Keith Fermin.
 Keith reveals that Zenoheld is working on a powerful weapon called the Alternative System and helps construct Battle Gear for Drago.
-Meanwhile, the Vexos begin crumbling from within as both Volt and Lync decide to leave, feeling that Zenoheld and his son Hydron have finally gone too far, but they quickly disposed of by Prince Hydron.
-In the final battle, the Brawlers with Gus, who joins as their newest member, manage to destroy the Alternative System and the Resistance go their separate ways.
+Meanwhile, the Vexos begin crumbling from within as both Volt and Lync revolt, feeling that Zenoheld has crossed the line, but they are quickly disposed of by Prince Hydron.
+In the final battle, the Brawlers, Spectra, and Gus, manage to destroy the Alternative System, ending Zenoheld once and for all.
+With the Alternative crisis over, Dan, Shun, and Marucho bid farewell to the Resistance and returned to Earth.
+Weeks after, the trio were greeted by Ren Krawler, a Darkus Brawler from Gundalia.